krishna-sharmaa/PodPit/readme.md

    - Enhance accessibility features to ensure compatibility with screen readers, keyboard navigation, and other assistive technologies.
    - Conduct usability testing with diverse user groups to identify and address accessibility barriers effectively.

-These ongoing features reflect our commitment to continuous improvement and innovation, aiming to enhance the PodNews experience and meet the evolving needs of our users.
+These ongoing features reflect our commitment to continuous improvement and innovation, aiming to enhance the PodPit experience and meet the evolving needs of our users.
 Stay tuned for updates and announcements on upcoming releases!

 ## Troubleshooting

-If you encounter any issues while using PodNews, reach out to the project maintainers for assistance.
+If you encounter any issues while using PodPit, reach out to the project maintainers for assistance.

 ---